 フチャギ fuchagi is a special Okinawa mochi; it is rice cake covered in azuki beans (小豆).
 This is a little different than muuchii.
 As I mentioned in other posts, beans are believed to ward off evil or demons.
-One of the main times of year to eat fuchagi is during Mid-Autumn Festival (around Autumn equinox), or Tsukimi moon-viewing, which occurs on the 15th of the 8th lunar month.
+One of the main times of year to eat fuchagi is during Mid-Autumn Festival, around Autumn equinox and Tsukimi moon-viewing (occurs on the 15th of the 8th lunar month).
+They are also put on the altar and hinukan as an offering to give thanks for the current good harvest and to pray for future good harvests.

 I was told the story behind the origin of fuchagi thanks to one of my older students.
 It is a kind of ghost story, really, but it has a happy ending.